UFAL-DSG/alex/alex/applications/PublicTransportInfoEN/lm/README.rst

-Building the language model for the Public Transport Info telephone service (Czech)
+Building the language model for the Public Transport Info telephone service (English)
 ============================================================================

 ::